sergiogallegos/OpenWebHMI/README.md

 ## Description

 The objetive is create an opensource HMI - Human Machine Interface
-  - Use Web Techonlogy
+  - Web Development for User Interface.
-  - Use Free Tools
+  - Use Free Tools,Librarys and Frameworks.
-  - Connect with Databases
+  - Connect with Databases.
   - Connect with PLC's , include librarys like TCP/IP
   - Use as HMI or SCADA to run in any Operation System